Black Diamond Spot Headlamp

-The One Headlamp I Take on Every Adventure Is On Sale Now
+The One Headlamp I Take on Every Adventure Is Now 50% Off

 Last year, before heading down to the southern tip of South America with nothing more than a one-way ticket and a backpack, I bought Black Diamond’s Spot headlamp to take along for the journey.
 At the time, all I cared about was the fact that it was waterproof, didn’t have one of those back-of-the-head battery packs and cost about $40.
 Countless nights spent in a tent later, and the Spot is still my favorite headlamp.
 Along with the 40-ounce water bottle I carry everywhere, it has earned a permanent place in my pack whenever I head out for an adventure.